 As per John Miller, working memory can hold between 5 to 9 chunks of information at a time, and with maintenance rehearsals, it may be available for up to 20 minutes.
 Cognitive load relates to the amount of information the working memory can hold.
 In order to avoid cognitive overload, instructional methods should avoid activities that do not directly contribute to learning and focus on optimizing working memory.

 To understand how instructional methods reduce cognitive load, let us take an example.

 The information processing diagram which we saw is now presented with labels on the side:

 Did you face a challenge in interpreting this diagram?

-In this case there are multiple sources of visual information and hence, learners attention is divided between them.
+In this case, there are multiple sources of visual information and hence, the learners’ attention is divided between them.

 To process this diagram, the brain first stores the number and position in working memory and then replaces the numbers with labels.
-Naturally there is extra load on the working memory.
-A labelled diagram puts less load on working memory than the diagram with labels on side.
+Naturally, there is an extra load on the working memory.
+A labeled diagram puts less load on working memory than a diagram with labels on the side.

 Working memory is limited.
 However, by understanding the way it functions, Instructional design principles can be used to optimize it and ensure that the learner learns effectively.